coppertop-bones/bones/README.md

 e.g. N**T1{area(T1)-cm2} - a seq of types that have the function area defined

+#### ABIs

+Bones will be able to call C ABI functions and should be able to call Fortran functions.

 ### contingent types
 the intention is to only dynamically check these - if we ever (unlikely) need pattern matching they would be used there \
 e.g. N**T1{fred&joe} - a seq of types that the predicates fred and joe return true